 This course will give students an opportunity to experience activities related to individual fitness that can be done throughout life.
 The main objective of this course will be to give the students a sense of wellness and fitness through recreational activities that can be done well into adulthood.
-Some examples of activities we can do are: badminton, pickleball, bowling, table tennis, frisbee golf, etc. In addition to the activities in class, students will gain knowledge in the areas of individual health and lifelong wellness.
-This will place emphasis on creating positive health habits and an overall healthy lifestyle.
+Some examples of activities we can do are: badminton, pickleball, bowling, table tennis, frisbee golf, etc. In addition to activities in class, students will gain knowledge of individual health and lifelong wellness and emphasizing positive health habits and an overall healthy lifestyle.